lucasheartcliff/discord_installer/README.md

 This script performs the following actions:

 - Checks if Discord is already installed.
-- Downloads and build the BetterDiscord source code.
+- Downloads and builds the BetterDiscord source code.
 - Runs the BetterDiscord installer to integrate it with your existing Discord installation.

+### autostart.sh

+This script performs the following actions:

+- Creates a systemd service file to run a specified script at Linux startup.
+- Enables and starts the systemd service to ensure it runs on boot.

+### install.sh

+This script performs the following actions:

+- Runs `discord_installer.sh` to install Discord.
+- Runs `better_discord_installer.sh` to install BetterDiscord.

 ## Contributing